-- All narrated audio tour stops are clearly marked by three-foot tall signposts with the stop name and number in print and in Braille.
+Starting off on a level gravel path with the guide rope on the left side, you will travel through woodland, and then to a wetland boardwalk.
+All narrated stops along the trail are clearly marked by three-foot tall signposts with a stop name and number in print and in Braille.

 Round fishing floats on the rope indicate 7 stops along the trail.
 Square floats indicate the locations of benches either on the opposite side of the trail or just past the float.

 If you need assistance during visitor center hours, please see the front desk or call 781-837-9400.
 The center is open Monday-Friday 9 am-4 pm and Saturday (April-December) 10 am-3 pm.

 Please Note: All trails are open year-round, however trails are not maintained during winter weather so surfaces and footing may be slippery

 The audio tour is available to listen to or download onto your personal audio player.
 The audio tour is also available on audio players that you can borrow at the Visitor Center during office hours.